SAMPAD-2009/Eventide/README.md

 # Eventide

-This is an event management application built with Next.js in Firebase Studio.
+This is an event management application built with Next.js

 ## Features